ioveasdkre/Hexschool-Operation/NodejsEnterpriseClass/day40-tasks/day3/index.md

 db.students.find();
 ```

-### 4. Retrieve data from the "students" collection where the group attribute contains B.
+### 4. Retrieve data from the "students" collection where the "group" field contains "B".

 ```shell
 db.students.find({ group: "B" });
 ```

-### 5. Retrieve data from the "students" collection where the score attribute is greater than 60.
+### 5. Retrieve data from the "students" collection where the "score" field is greater than 60.

 ```shell
 db.students.find({ score: { $gt: 60 } });
 ```

-### 6. Retrieve data from the "students" collection where the score attribute is greater than 60 or group attribute contains B.
+### 6. Retrieve data from the "students" collection where the "score" field is greater than 60 or the "group" field contains "B".

 ```shell
 db.students.find({